Our Story

 Woven by hand, built to last

-Antigua Threads began with a simple belief: the things you wear every day should be made by real people, with real skill, and made to last a lifetime.
-We found that in the highlands of Guatemala — in Antigua and the surrounding towns, where Maya artisans have been weaving by hand for generations.
+Antigua Threads began with a simple belief: the things you wear every day should be made by real people, with real skill — and made to last a lifetime.

 The craft

-Every belt, strap, and textile we make is handwoven on traditional foot looms by Maya artisans in the Guatemalan highlands.
-The weaving is then built over a full-grain leather base and finished with solid antique brass hardware — materials chosen to age gracefully and develop character over decades of wear.
+Every belt, strap, and textile we make is handwoven on traditional foot looms by Maya artisans in the Guatemalan highlands, then built over a full-grain leather base and finished with solid antique brass hardware — materials chosen to age gracefully over decades of wear.

 The people behind the work